i5hi/helpers/vault.md

 Unseal Key 4: xxxxxxxxxxxxxxxxxxxxxxxxxx-MS6WIZqPJG78hW52m
 Unseal Key 5: xxxxxxxxxxxxxxxxxxxxxxxxxx-OJ2roXUPd1k6D62jN

-Initial Root Token: s.xxxxxxxxxxxxxxxxxxxxxxxxxxUM2fJ
+Initial Root Token: s.xxxxxxxxxxxxxxxxxxxxxxxxxx-UM2fJ
 ```

 Vault starts off in a sealed state.
 In this state nothing can be accessed from vault.

 3/5 keys are required to unseal the vault.

-Once the vault is unsealed, it remains unsealed unless a *seal* command is issued to lock it down.
+Once the vault is unsealed, it remains in this state until a *seal* command is issued to lock it down.

 The core of your operational security lies in how these keys are stored and managed.
 It is up to you to find the right balance of convenience and security.
 At the bare minimum, these keys should have atleast 1 reliable offline backup and should NOT be stored on the host machine.